-Mary Scattergood was born in Somerset, England and her family emigrated to Canada in 1948 and took up residence in Toronto.
+Mary Scattergood was born in Somerset, England and her family emigrated to Canada when she was 2 and took up residence in Toronto.
 Kleinburg was her home for many years, but she now lives on her dream farm, in Caledon, Ontario, with her family.

 Mary spent many happy hours at The McMichael Art Gallery teaching her children an appreciation of art.
 On Sundays they listened to stories told by A.Y.
 Jackson sitting on the big oval braided rug.

 At school, Mary worked under mentor, Nancy Main, well known as the founder of the Etobicoke School for the Arts.
 It was in grade three that Mary sold her first works of art; 5 x 7 inch squares of specialty paper with multi-coloured butterflies in pen and ink.